ziwei-fan/ziwei-fan.github.io/_pages/about.md

 <!-- # About Me -->
+I am currently an Applied Scientist in AWS AI Labs, working on personalization models research and advancement.
 I earned my CS Ph.D. in the BDSC Lab of University of Illinois at Chicago, under Prof. Philip S. Yu's supervision.
 <!-- <span style="color:red">Actively looking for full-time positions of Applied/Research Scientist, Machine Learning Engineer in recommender systems.</span> -->